Culinary Lavender Flowers - 1.3 oz.

-A tiny bush that packs a big wallop.
-This variety of English lavender is one of the best oil producers and is excellent for culinary use.
-Folgate is a tiny bush with narrow, small leaves and a sweet aroma.
-If you like cooking with lavender or enjoy the sweet smell in potpourri and sachets you will love this variety.
+This lavender variety is excellent for culinary use and can be used in both sweet and savory dishes.
+If you like cooking with lavender or enjoy the sweet smell in potpourri and sachets, you will love this variety.

 The lavender flowers add a beautiful color to salads.
 Lavender can also be substituted for rosemary in many bread recipes.
 The flowers can be put in sugar and sealed tightly for a couple of weeks then the sugar can be substituted for ordinary sugar for a cake, buns or custards.
 Grind the lavender in a herb or coffee grinder or mash it with mortar and pestle.